As a brand new visitor to the city, you will undoubtedly spend a large amount of time exploring Old Town Prague. And with good reason.

 If we’re being honest, you’ll find most of the same generic souvenirs here as you would at any souvenir store in Prague.
 We just think it’s more fun to shop in an open-air market.

-Built during the 16th- to the 18th-century, the Clementinum is a former Jesuit college that now serves as a complex of historic buildings.
-Among them are the Astronomical Tower and the Baroque Library hall.
+Built during the 16th century, the Clementinum is a former Jesuit college that now serves as a complex of historic buildings.
+Among them are the Astronomical Tower and the Baroque Library Hall.

 The Baroque Library is truly the crown jewel among all of the buildings.
 Elaborate ceiling frescoes, rare antique globes and thousands of books- this hall is heaven on earth for literature buffs.
 It’s also considered one of the most beautiful libraries in the world.